Regarde cette vidéo et gagne facilement jusqu'à 15 Lumniz en te connectant !

 The British Empire was already to use hard power (by military, by colonisation…).
 Now, the Commonwealth is using only soft power.

 New countries can join the Commonwealth even if they have no historical ties with the old British Empire.
 The English language is the medium of inter-Commonwealth relations.
-Members acknowledge Queen Elizabeth II as the Head of the Commonwealth.
+Members acknowledge King Charles III as the Head of the Commonwealth.
 After Brexit, Cyprus and Malta continue to provide a bridge between the Commonwealth and the European Union.